PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 $ /usr/local/bin/nsys --help profile
 ```

 IMPORTANT: Do not run profiling jobs in your `/home` directory because large files are often written during these jobs which can exceed your quota.
-Instead launch jobs from `/scratch/gpfs/<YourNetID>` where you have lots of space.
+Instead launch jobs from a path such as `/scratch/gpfs/<ResearchGroup>/<YourNetID>` where you have lots of space.
 Here's an example:

 ```
 $ ssh <YourNetID>@della-gpu.princeton.edu